 8. Living with the Land

 Located in the Land Pavillion is the Living with the Land boat ride.
 This ride takes you on a small tour showing you how Disney World grows a lot of the produce.
 Look for vegetables that are grown in a Mickey shape.
 You will also see the fish farm.
+During the Christmas season, they add lights and other fun festive touches!

 9. Gran Fiesta Tour